AS9100 Certification Requirements: A Practical Guide for Aerospace Organizations

 Counterfeit Part Prevention

-Organizations must establish processes to:
+Organizations must establish controls to:

 Prevent counterfeit or suspect parts